ferrucc-io/ferruccio/content/posts/company-size.md

 This is where leaderships that micromanage crash.

-There are is enough work going on for you to not know about big projects.
+There is enough work going on for you to not know about big projects.

 It becomes important for teams to have clear KPIs and missions.
 Ideally each team here should have an exciting end goal.